 Suicide prevention starts with recognizing the warning signs of suicide and taking them seriously.
 Talking openly about suicidal thoughts and feelings can save a life.
-National and local mental health services offer telephone and face-to-face counseling for people who are at risk of suicide.
+National and local mental health services, listed below, offer telephone, chat, text and other resources for people who are at risk of suicide.
 Contact your local mental health authority or call 2-1-1 and ask for the LMHA in your area.

 Learn important information on how to help someone who may have suicidal thoughts or feelings.
 Download the suicide prevention wallet card (PDF) which identifies warning signs, specific steps to help someone and resources to get help.

 - Chat online: suicidepreventionlifeline.org